 Are you ready to get your taste buds tingling with joy?
-Yes, it's time to find your kitchen happy!
+Yes, it's time to find your kitchen happy and fall in love with eating well!

 Eating well is a combination what you eat and how you eat.
 Join me to explore mindful tasting and creative cooking practices - and enhance your eating pleasure one bite at a time.

 It's time to slow down, cook and taste with ALL your senses, and explore the many layers of flavour that make real food delicious.

 Through The Joy Of Eating you’ll:

 - discover the deliciousness of involving all your senses in tasting (rather than just eating!)

 - experience the pleasure and power of slowing down - and adding a sprinkle of mindfulness to your kitchen

 - build and flex your creative cooking muscles (using your understanding of the senses to support this)

 - develop a greater awareness of food that helps you feel and do good

-Understanding how the senses affect taste is a great foundation for creating delicious food - and slowing down gives you the chance to enjoy it!
+Understanding how the senses affect taste is a great foundation for creating delicious food - and slowing down gives you the chance to enjoy (and digest) it!

 Even if you're an experienced cook, there are whole new layers of flavour to discover and explore by pausing and paying attention a little more often.

 Over the course of The Joy Of Eating, you'll plot your own flavour adventure.

 We'll start with the basics of taste and move through to how you can use this knowledge to invent your own delicious dishes - and eat them in a more connected way.